singnet/das-query-engine/docs/DAS-Overview.md

 All the queries that return more than one atom, return an iterator to the results instead of the results themselves.
-This way only a subset of the results is returned in a remote query.
-When the caller iterates throught this iterator, other chunks of results are fetched on demand from the remote DAS until all the results have been visited.
+This way only a subset of the results are returned in a remote query.
+When the caller iterates through this iterator, other chunks of results are fetched on demand from the remote DAS until all the results have been visited.
 Before splitting the results in chunks, the resulting atoms are sorted by "relevance", which can be a measure based in atoms' Short and Long Term Importance (STI and LTI), in a way that the most relevant results are iterated first.
-This is important because most AI agents make several queries and visit the results in a combinatorial fashion so visiting every single possible combination of results is not practical.
+This is important because most AI agents make several queries and visit the results in a combinatorial fashion so visiting every single possible combination of results are not practical.
 Having results sorted by relevance allow the agents to constraint the search and eventually avoid fetching too many chunks of results from the remote server.